inkling/synthaway/README.markdown

 Say your project is built with Xcode 4.4, which comes with its own Clang installation.
 Its version is different from the one we built ourselves.
-Because of the version difference, synthaway is not able to refactor files that rely on prefix headers.
-That is, if a file doesn't not `#import` all the headers it needs, synthaway will report error on that file.
+Because of the version difference, Synthaway is not able to refactor files that rely on prefix headers.
+That is, if a file doesn't not `#import` all the headers it needs, Synthaway will report error on that file.

 It's actually possible to use prefix headers.
 It requires some manual intervention, therefore we only provide a sketch here.